pfheatwole/thesis/content/flight_simulation.rst

 * Builds a stateful model from the stateless paraglider dynamics model

-* Wind field models

-* Control inputs
+* Requires dynamics models for the wing, wind, and pilot controls

-* Flight generation (model + wind + controls).
-Useful for model verification, behavior investigation, and building sample flight data for the purpose of developing the flight reconstruction software.
+* Useful for model verification, behavior investigation, and building sample flight data for the purpose of developing the flight reconstruction software.

 * Output: a set of time series of **true** state sequences for the wind.
 (The control and wind inputs are deterministic; not sure if I should